FAQ: Does Amahi support LVM?

 I believe the intent is probably to have the FAQ worded like the Wiki pages?

-#1 Updated by modem7 about 1 year ago
+#1 Updated by modem7 over 1 year ago

 I've pursued this myself, and the simple answer is: